Universal Exact Compression of Differentially Private Mechanisms: Poisson Private Representation

 Next, we analyze the privacy guarantee of PPR.
 The PPR method induces a conditional distribution $P_{(Z_{i})_{i},K|X}$ of the knowledge of the decoder $((Z_{i})_{i},K)$, given the data $X$.
 To analyze the privacy guarantee, we study whether the randomized mapping $P_{(Z_{i})_{i},K|X}$ from $X$ to $((Z_{i})_{i},K)$ satisfies $\varepsilon$-DP or $(\varepsilon,\delta)$-DP. \iflongver \footnote{Note that the encoder does not actually send $((Z_{i})_{i},K)$; it only sends $K$.
-The common randomness $(Z_{i})_{i}$ is independent of the data $X$, and can be pre-generated using a common random seed without affecting the communication cost.
+The common randomness $(Z_{i})_{i}$ is independent of the data $X$, and can be pre-generated using a common random seed in practice.
+While this seed must be communicated between the client and the server as a small overhead, the client and the server only ever need to communicate \emph{one} seed to initialize a pseudorandom number generator, that can be used in \emph{all} subsequent privacy mechanisms and communication tasks (to transmit high-dimensional data or use DP mechanisms for many times).
 The conditional distribution $P_{(Z_{i})_{i},K|X}$ is only relevant for privacy analysis.} \fi \iflongver This is similar to the privacy condition in \cite{shah2022optimal}, and is referred as \emph{decoder privacy} in \cite{shahmiri2024communication}, which is stronger than \emph{database privacy} which concerns the privacy of the randomized mapping from $X$ to the final output $Z$ \cite{shahmiri2024communication} (which is simply the privacy of the original mechanism $P_{Z|X}$ to be compressed since PPR simulates $P_{Z|X}$ precisely). \else This is similar to the privacy condition in \cite{shah2022optimal}, and is referred as \emph{decoder privacy} in \cite{shahmiri2024communication}. \fi Since the decoder knows $((Z_{i})_{i},K)$, more than just the final output $Z$, we expect that the PPR-compressed mechanism $P_{(Z_{i})_{i},K|X}$ to have a worse privacy guarantee than the original mechanism $P_{Z|X}$, which is the price of having a smaller communication cost.
 The following result shows that, if the original mechanism $P_{Z|X}$ is $\varepsilon$-DP, then the PPR-compressed mechanism is guaranteed to be $2\alpha\varepsilon$-DP.

 \myskip

 \begin{theorem}[$\varepsilon$-DP of PPR] If the mechanism $P_{Z|X}$ is $\varepsilon$-differentially private, then PPR $P_{(Z_{i})_{i},K|X}$ with parameter $\alpha>1$ is $2\alpha\varepsilon$-differentially private. \end{theorem} \myskip